nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 ```

-`@ViewChild` is a decorator in Angular that allows you to access a DOM element or a directive that is declared in the template of a component.
-The `@ViewChild` decorator is used to inject a reference to the DOM element or directive into the component class.
-This reference can then be used to interact with the element or directive, for example, to read its properties, call its methods, or modify its styles.
-IN this instance we use it for oir File Input element on the html template (which we will implement shortly).
+* `@ViewChild` - Decorates in Angular enables you to access a DOM element or directive declared in a component's template.
+By injecting a reference to the DOM element or directive into the component class, you can interact with it, such as reading its properties, calling its methods, or modifying its styles.
+In this scenario, we use `@ViewChild` to reference our File Input element in the HTML template, which we will implement shortly.

-The other three global variables act as temporary data storage between functions when they are executed in the application.
-By now we should have all the functionality our existing functions need,
+The other three global variables `currentSelectedSingleFile`,`currentSelectedSingleFileBlob` and `selectedFileInfo`, act as temporary data storage between functions when they are executed in the application

-Were going to cover the last part of the component code, which is the logic for Manual Image Upload.
-Beneath the rest of our code, paste or type the following:
+13. The last part of the component code enables Manual Image Upload.
+Beneath the rest of our code, add the following:

 ```
-/*
-    Uploads a file manually to IPFS when the Upload button is pressed, after selecting a file from the input above it.
-  */
   async uploadFile(file: any){
     var reader = new FileReader();
     reader.readAsDataURL(file);